Upgrade to a Secure Wallet

 Create Backup of Your Current Wallet

-First of all, make sure to Backup Your Wallets!
+First of all, make sure to Backup Your Wallets!arrow-up-right

 Upgrade Factom Enterprise Wallet

-Then upgrade Enterprise Wallet to the latest version by following our Install Enterprise Wallet guide.
+Then upgrade Enterprise Wallet to the latest version by following our Install Enterprise Wallet guidearrow-up-right.

 Create Secure Wallet & FCT Address